greymatter-io/terraform-greymatter-ecs/README.md

 3. Run `aws kms describe-key --key-id alias/aws/secretsmanager`, copy the Arn and set it as variable `kms_secretsmanager_arn`.

 4. Get the ecs optimized ami for your region [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html), and set its id as variable `optimized_ami`.

-5. If you're running the `greymatter` module on its own, you will need to create a directory `gm` wherever you are running `terraform apply` from, that has subdirectories `certs` and `mesh`.
+5. If you're running the `greymatter` module on its own, you will need to create a directory `gm` wherever you are running `terraform apply` from,  subdirectories `certs` and `mesh`.
 Copy [this file](./gm) for defaults.
 If you want to use certs that are not the quickstart, replace them in the corresponding service directories.

 Look through the remaining [variables](greymatter/variables.tf) and make sure to enter the correct values.